Elder Evils

 Elder Evils is an official supplement for the 3.5 edition of the Dungeons & Dragons role-playing game.
+This book presents alien, monstrous evils and is designed as a way of providing game masters a means of ending a current campaign.

 Contents

-It includes new content for epic level characters, in the form of extremely powerful, alien monstrosities intent on destroying the world (and designed as a way of providing game masters a means of ending a current campaign).
+It includes new content for epic level characters, in the form of extremely powerful, alien monstrosities intent on destroying the world.
+It is designed as a way of providing game masters a means of ending a current campaign.

-The book presents nine “elder evils”:
+The book presents nine “Elder Evils”: